declan0872/core-data-snippet/README.md

 # Using Core Data to Save Data

-How to save data to the system and how to call it again.
+In this repo, core data is used to save a number to memory and then recalling it again.

 ## Tech Specs